Last updated: March 7, 2026

 What is forex trading

-• Pip & Lot Size: Trades are measured in pips (the smallest unit of price movement) and executed in standardized quantities called lot sizes.
+• Pips & Lot Sizes: Trades are measured in pips (the smallest unit of price movement) and executed in standardized volume quantities called lot sizes.

-• Spread: The spread is the small cost of a trade, representing the difference between the buy and sell price.
+• Spread: This is the primary cost of a trade, representing the difference between the buy (ask) and sell (bid) prices quoted by the broker.

-• Leverage: Brokers offer a tool that allows you to control a large position with a small amount of capital (margin).
+• Leverage & Margin: Brokers provide leverage, allowing traders to control a large position with a relatively small amount of capital (margin).
+While it magnifies potential rewards, it equally magnifies risk.

-• 24/5 Market Access: The market operates around the clock five days a week, offering flexibility with its extensive trading hours.
+• 24/5 Market Access: The market operates around the clock, five days a week, offering unparalleled flexibility across different global trading sessions.

 2. What Are Binary Options?

-Binary options are a type of exotic financial option where the payoff is either a fixed monetary amount or nothing at all.
-Think of it as a simple “yes or no” proposition that can be applied to various markets, including commodities and futures.
+Binary options are a type of exotic financial derivative where the payoff is either a fixed monetary amount or nothing at all.
+Think of it as a rigid “yes or no” proposition applied to various markets, including forex, commodities, and stock indices.

 What are binary options?